ak4900/WDXpeak-Note/fastcode/question_set.md

 + What levels of concurrency can be exposed in the kmeans algorithm?
 + What levels of parallelism are available to be exploited?
 + What mapping between concurrency and parallelism can be explored?
-+ How is this relavent to writing fast code?
++ How is this relevant to writing fast code?

 ## Module 2.1

 + What are the exploitable levels of parallelism in a multicore processor?
 + What is SPMD?
 And how to use OpenMP to do SPMD?
 + What is the difference between critical and atomic?
-+ How to reduce synchronizatio ncost and avoid false sharing?
++ How to reduce synchronization cost and avoid false sharing?
-+ What are the scheduling, reduction, data sharing, and synchronizatio noptions for OpenMP?
++ What are the scheduling, reduction, data sharing, and synchronization options for OpenMP?
 + How is this relevant to writing fast code?

 ## Module 2.2

 + Why naive matrix-multiply does not achieve peak performance on the CPU?
-+ What are the different data layourts for matrices?
++ What are the different data layouts for matrices?
 + What is cache blocking?
 Why do we need it?
 + Is blocking sufficient?
 What more can we do?
 + What can be learned from this for other computation?